Sarum College logo

 Tutor in Spiritual Direction

-Bronwen has part of the spiritual direction training team at Sarum College since 2021.
+Bronwen has been part of the spiritual direction training team at Sarum College since 2021.

 She is on the Salisbury Diocese Network of Spiritual Accompaniment register and provides spiritual direction through this and wider networks.